The Swift Effect: What Brands Can Learn from Taylor Swift

-An influencer acts like a giant megaphone spreading a brand’s message to potential customers.
-Typically, these individuals will hold a great deal of authority within certain communities and on certain topics.
+An influencer acts like a megaphone spreading a brand’s message to potential customers.
+Typically, these individuals will hold a great deal of authority within certain communities and on specific topics.

 An endorsement by an influencer means that prospective buyers are more likely to be receptive to a brand’s message.

 Influencer marketing is a tricky landscape to traverse.
-Finding the right type of social media influencer is key to success, but knowing where to start can be overwhelming.
+Finding the right social media influencer is key to success, but knowing where to start and how to manage these relationships can be overwhelming.

-Thankfully there are lots tools that can help you identify suitable influencers and figure out which individuals will help deliver your message to the right audience.
-It’s worth noting that the majority of these tools work on a freemium model, however the free features can still be robust enough to cover the basics of influencer research.
+Thankfully, there are many tools that can help you identify suitable influencers and figure out which individuals will help deliver your message to the right audience.
+It’s worth noting that the majority of these tools work on a freemium model; however, the free features can still be robust enough to cover the basics of influencer research.

 BuzzSumo is particularly useful for content marketers.
 You can get a quick overview of what content is already working well in your network and then identify the individuals who will be able to amplify your own content marketing.

-The search functionality allows you to filter influencers by types such as: bloggers, companies, and journalists.
-This is very useful if you have a clear idea of the type of influencers you want to engage with.
+The search functionality allows you to filter influencers by type, such as bloggers, companies, and journalists.
+This is very useful if you have a clear idea of the types of influencers you want to engage with.

-For example, a PR person might only want to find journalists to pitch stories to, while a content marketer might want to make sure that the influencer has a blog to publish on.
+For example, a PR professional might only want to find journalists to pitch stories to, while a content marketer might want to make sure that the influencer has a blog to publish on.

-TweetDeck is a general use tool for Twitter that offers a lot of extra functionality.
+TweetDeck is a social media management dashboard tool for Twitter that offers a lot of extra functionality.
 And some of these make it a great influencer marketing tool.

 On top of that, you can build lists of accounts and create updating columns with them too.
-This excellent when you have a list of influencers and want to keep an eye on what they’re saying.
-You can also start segmenting your list out, meaning you get a collection of carefully curated timelines.
+This is excellent when you have a list of influencers and want to keep an eye on what they’re saying.
+You can also start segmenting your list, meaning you get a collection of carefully curated timelines.

 TweetDeck is perfect for bringing some order to your influencer marketing.

-Klear is great for finding influencers who are already engaging with you and those within your network.
-One of the most useful features is the ability to filter influencers by Celebrities, Power Users, Casual and Novice.
+Klear is great for finding influencers already engaging with you and those within your network.
+One of the most useful features is the ability to filter influencers by celebrities, power users, casual users, and novices.

 When conducting influencer targeting, it’s important to set realistic targets.

-Reaching out to the likes of Katy Perry, Justin Bieber and Rihanna is the marketing equivalent of buying a lottery ticket.
-Instead you should aim to find influencers who have the ability to reach a large number of people and are receptive to the message you are promoting.
+Reaching out to the likes of Katy Perry, Justin Bieber, and Rihanna is the marketing equivalent of buying a lottery ticket.
+Instead, you should aim to find influencers who can reach a large number of people and are receptive to the message you are promoting.

-FollowerWonk is a great little tool that allows you to search for keywords in Twitter user bios and sort individuals to find those with the largest reach and most authority.
+Followerwonk is a great tool that allows you to search for keywords in Twitter user bios and sort individuals to find those with the largest reach and most authority.